Human fetal tissue research, regulation for the protection of human subjects, stem cells, PHS Act, Research on transplantation of human fetal tissue

 NIH requires applicants to address HFT requirements by providing a justification of the use of HFT, details regarding procurement and costs, and information about how the applicant will use HFT.
 These additional requirements must be met within existing applicable page limits.

 The addition of research involving HFT from elective abortions to a funded NIH grant project is considered an indicator of a change in scope and, due to the additional information required, such changes will require the submission of a competing revision application.
 Competing revision applications must include all required information, as described below.
-For R&D contracts, a modification request to include research involving HFT must undergo technical evaluation and must include all information regarding use and procurement of the tissues.
 Administrative supplements to add HFT research will not be allowed.
 Complex grant mechanisms that include centers/cores with discretionary funds will not be allowed to expand existing HFT funding or to add HFT funded activities, including pilot projects.

 Training awards and individual fellowships may not propose research using HFT.
 In addition, grant mechanisms that include centers with discretionary funds and Other Transaction Authority may not be used to support HFT research.